Knowing what the best woods for picture frames are shouldn't keep you on pins and needles.

 Huh??
 Read on to see what I mean!

-You can make a picture frame out of just about any type of wood around, but there is a difference in quality, beauty and the ease of working with it and staining it.
+You can make a them out of just about any type of wood around, but there is a difference in quality, beauty and the ease of working with it and staining it.

 I've broken down some of the basic info to help you get a better handle on what you should look for when you are ready to take your framing to another level.